General Counsel Annual Conference 2020

 Maryam has dedicated the past 20 years of her professional life to investigating large-scale fraud and corruption in the public and private sector.
 She has led diverse investigations in 23 countries – from tracing USD 0.5 Billion of funding intended for one of the poorest counties in the world to investigating mis-selling of financial products by retail banks in the UK.
 It is with this perspective that she authored a book about corporate fraud – “Corporate Fraud: The Human Factor” – which examines how to identify the early warning signs of fraud and corruption in organisations.
 In 2019 she graduated from the MSc program in Behavioral Sciences from the London School of Economics – a course of study she undertook in the context of years of seeing the same types of fraud and corruption cases despite increasing investment in compliance and control systems.
 She now advises global corporations and governments on prevention strategies which incorporate insights from behavioural science applied at a large scale across organisations using technology.

-Unaraveling the insights Neuroscience brings to the role of the GC
+Unraveling the insights Neuroscience brings to the role of the General Counsel

 Hilary Scarlett will help us understand how the brain functions and how GC can help the company make good decisions in times of change and crisis.

 Hilary Scarlett, expert on Change Management and author of “Neuroscience for organisational change”.